 Only the Catholic Church protested against the Hitlerian onslaught on liberty.
 Up till then I had not been interested in the Church, but today I feel a great admiration for the Church, which alone has had the courage to struggle for spiritual truth and moral liberty

-catholic-church holocaust
+holocaust catholic-church

 One of the accusations made against the Pope is that he did not give a public and obvious denunciation of anti-Semitism during the Holocaust.
 It's a valid issue but one that is often discussed with too little understanding of the reality of 1940s Europe.
 Such explicit condemnations of Nazi anti-Semitism were not really made in London, Washington, or Moscow, but it's always assumed that Rome should somehow have been different, in spite of the fact that the Vatican was surrounded by Nazi or pro-Nazi troops and that millions of Roman Catholics lived under Nazi occupation whereas London, Washington, and even Moscow were relatively cocooned and the latter even comparatively safe.

-antisemitism catholic-church holocaust
+antisemitism holocaust catholic-church